Mengnan-Zhao-Happy/Mengnan-Zhao-Happy.github.io/index.md

 ## News (1st author) 🎉
 __TOP [C]/[J]__: ICCV, ECCV, TIFS, TCSVT, PR
+- \[2025-07\] One paper on 3D Instance Segmentation is accepted by ESWA.
 - \[2024-07\] One paper on Fast Adversarial Training is accepted by ECCV.
 - \[2024-01\] One paper on Scene Graph Generation Attack is accepted by IEEE TIFS.
 - \[2023-12\] One paper on Unbised Scene Graph Generation is accepted by PR.